 The Art of the Personal Project is a crucial element to let potential buyers see how you think creatively on your own.
 I am drawn to personal projects that have an interesting vision or that show something I have never seen before.
 In this thread, I’ll include a link to each personal project with the artist statement so you can see more of the project.
 Please note: This thread is not affiliated with any company; I’m just featuring projects that I find.
 Please DO NOT send me your work.
 I do not take submissions.

 APE contributor Suzanne Sease currently works as a consultant for photographers and illustrators around the world.
-She has been involved in the photography and illustration industry since the mid 80s.
-After establishing the art buying department at The Martin Agency, then working for Kaplan-Thaler, Capital One, Best Buy and numerous smaller agencies and companies, she decided to be a consultant in 1999.
-She has a new Twitter feed with helpful marketing information because she believes that marketing should be driven by brand and not by specialty.
+She has been involved in the photography and illustration advertising and in-house corporate industry for decades.
+After establishing the art-buying department at The Martin Agency, then working for Kaplan-Thaler, Capital One, Best Buy and numerous smaller agencies and companies, she decided to be a consultant in 1999.
 Follow her at @SuzanneSease.
 Instagram